HaxeFlixel/flixel-tools/README.md

 flixel-tools
 ============

-Command Line tools for [HaxeFlixel](https://github.com/HaxeFlixel/flixel), create samples, templates and more.
+Command line tools for [HaxeFlixel](https://github.com/HaxeFlixel/flixel) to create samples, templates and more.

-###Warning: This tool still in active development
+###Warning: This tool is still in active development

 ###Installation